-This section of the Draft Scoping Report includes applicable legal provisions and the legal context for the EIA process.
+This section of the EIA Report includes applicable legal provisions and the legal context for the EIA.
 It provides a review of relevant national legislation and regulations, which are applicable to (or have implications for) the proposed project in the Republic of South Africa.

-One of the main foci of this section is on the provisions of the National Environmental Management Act (NEMA) and the National Environmental Management: Waste Act (NEMWA).
-NEMA is the primary South African legislation governing the requirements for environmental impact assessment.
-In the context of the Tutuka Continuous Ashing EIA, the provisions of NEMA, NEMWA and the associated EIA Regulations (regarding scoping and EIA) are of fundamental relevance.
+One of the main foci of this section is the provisions of the National Environmental Management Act 107 of 1998 (NEMA) and the National Environmental Management: Waste Act 59 of 2008 (NEMWA).
+NEMA is the primary South African legislation governing the requirements for Environmental Impact Assessments (EIA's).
+In the context of the Majuba Continuous Ashing EIA, the provisions of NEMA, NEMWA and the associated EIA Regulations (i.e. GN.
+R. 543 - 546 in terms of NEMA and GN 921 in terms of NEMWA) are of fundamental relevance.